Approximate Optimality of Linear Contracts Under Uncertainty: Improved Approximation to Revenue Benchmark

 \subsection{Approximations for Linearly-Bounded Distributions}

-We next provide improved approximation guarantees with respect to the optimal revenue.
-Our distributional condition for this result captures how well the virtual cost is approximated by a linear function.
+Similar to our bounds for the welfare benchmark from the previous section, our approximation guarantees in this section are formulated in terms of a condition on the cost distribution and a suitable thin-tail parameterization.
+Our distributional condition captures how well the virtual cost is approximated by a linear function.
 We show that ``the more linear'' the virtual cost, the better a linear contract approximates the optimal expected virtual welfare (and hence the optimal revenue).
-This is formalized in Definition~\ref{def:lin-bounded-dist}, where the ironed virtual cost of the distribution is \emph{sandwiched between} two parameterized linear functions of the cost.
+This is formalized in Definition~\ref{def:lin-bounded-dist}, where the ironed virtual cost of the distribution is sandwiched between two parameterized linear functions of the cost.

 \begin{definition}[Linearly-bounded distribution] Let $\beta \leq \alpha\in (0,1]$.
 A distribution $G$ with support $[\underline{c},\bar{c}]$ satisfies \emph{$(\alpha,\beta,\kappa)$-linear boundedness} if the corresponding ironed virtual value function satisfies